Mansfield Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Mansfield Building Society solicitor panel appointment.

-What obligations do I have, being on the Mansfield Building Society conveyancing panel, to carry out an Lender Policy search?
+Am I obliged, being on the Mansfield Building Society conveyancing panel, to carry out a Chancel Search?

 Mansfield Building Society make no specific obligation to carry out any of the searches listed.
 The BSA Mortgage Instructions simply states that ‘you must ensure that any other searches which may be appropriate to the particular property, taking into account its locality and other features are carried out’.